sjpcp5/obsidian_notes/Technical/API/Building an E Commerce App with Microservices.md

 ![[Pasted image 20240208181453.png]]
 ![[Pasted image 20240208181938.png]]

-Pros
+#### Pros
-service D has no service dependencies
+service D has no service dependencies superior up-time performance for customers/clients service D is extremely fast

-Cons
+#### Cons
-data duplication some - paying for extra storage
+data duplication there is some - paying for extra storage this pattern is hard to understand - a lot of overhead, lots of areas to learn, lots of code to touch 100,000,000 product information at a size of 1250 bytes is $14.375 a month
 ![[Pasted image 20240208182253.png]]